JuliaFEM/juliafem.github.io/contributing.md

 9. When you are happy with the commits and want to update them to your repository, type `git push`.

 10. Go to your GitHub JuliaFEM repository.
-You'll notice that the commit you have made and pushed is now visible above the JuliaFEM file branch.
-If you click the ``latest commit`` link, you can see the changes made to the file.
+You will notice that the commit you have made and pushed is now visible above the JuliaFEM file branch.
+If you click the `latest commit` link, you can see the changes made to the file.
-    Finally, click ``Pull request`` to create a pull request of the commits you've made, so that other contributors can review it.
+    Finally, click `Pull request` to create a pull request of the commits you've made, so that other contributors can review it.

 11. If other contributors ask you to make changes to your pull request, just